 - Check hashtags: Clicking on hashtags like #blogging, #bloggingjobs and #writinggigs can help you find newly posted jobs.
 Many of these opportunities come from Craigslist, though, so do your due diligence before applying and look for gigs where you work directly with the client, rather than applying to an anonymous “content company.”

 - Follow your favorite bloggers and editors: Congratulations, you probably already do this!
 Following bloggers in your niche means you’re perfectly positioned to pounce on any opportunity, like when a solopreneur decides to bring on a blog assistant or a popular blog starts paying for guest posts.
 To keep these important tweets separate from the rest of your Twitter stream, use a Twitter List.
-Here’s one tweet that popped up in my feed:
+Pro tip: Writer Sonia Weiser often retweets writing opportunities she collects for her weekly email “Opportunities of the Week.”

 - Follow other freelance writers and bloggers: Everyone wants to share their work, right?
 When you see another blogging or writer tweet a link to their work on a blog or publication you’d love to write for, check it out.
 Feel free to favorite or retweet it, and check out the site’s contribution guidelines for more info.